According to a report showed up on Forbes, Ford will use Google’s autonomous drive technology soon.

 Radar sensors: Radar sensors are mainly used to detect various obstacles

-GPS Units: Global Positioning System is used to determine a car’s location by getting input from satellites.
+GPS Units: Global Positioning System is used for determining a car’s location by getting input from satellites.

-Accelerometer: Helps with navigation of the car when the signal received from GPS devices are poor.
+Accelerometer: Help with navigation of the car when the signal received from GPS devices are poor.

-Wheel Sensor: Also used in stability and anti-lock braking systems, another use of the wheel sensors is to keep track of a vehicle’s location when the GPS systems are temporarily unavailable due to poor signals.
+Wheel Sensor: Also used in Stability and Anti Lock braking systems, another use of the wheel sensors is to keep track of vehicle’s location when the GPS systems are temporarily unavailable due to poor signals.

-Laser Range Finder (Lidar): Lasers that spin in order to constantly take horizontal distance measurements.
-Google’s lidar system includes 64 infrared sensor units placed on top of the car, which costs about $70,000.
-The information taken from these measurements is combined with information coming from cameras and radar in order to create a detailed map of its surroundings.
+Laser range Finder (Lidar): Lasers that spin in order to constantly take horizontal distance measurements.
+Google’s lidar system includes 64 infrared sensor units placed on top of the car, which cost about $70,000.
+The information taken from these measurements are combined with the information coming from cameras and the radar in order to create a detailed map of surrounding.
 With this sensor taking so many measurements of the immediate surroundings of the car, a detailed 3D map can be produced.

-Reduced Accidents: Each year, an estimated number of 1.3 million people die in traffic accidents.
-It is the 10th leading cause of deaths overall, and 50 million more suffer injuries, according to a Wall Street Journal report based on World Health Organization data.
+Reduced Accidents: Each year, an estimated number of 1.3 Million people die in traffic accidents, which is the 10th leading cause of all deaths overall, and 50 million more suffer injuries, according to a Wall Street Journal Report based on World Health Organization data.
 Widespread use of autonomous cars will reduce this number, because the leading cause of all traffic accidents is human error.
-Of course we are assuming that by the time unmanned cars are allowed for general use, additional safety measures will be in place, along with improved technology to avoid “human error” being replaced by “machine error”.
-Even if there are rare machine errors that cause deaths or injuries, the total will still be much lower, in comparison to the figures we are seeing today.
-Therefore, I suspect when a machine error causes an accident, this will not be cause to disallow the whole autonomous driving concept, because the benefit of a greatly reduced number of fatalities will be apparent.
-It is similar to flying by airplane, in which accidents occur from time to time.
-These accidents are almost always the fault of the equipment, rather than the highly trained pilots.
-But regardless, we continue to fly, as the benefits to our civilization as a whole far overweigh the occasional, tragic losses we suffer.
-Statistically, flying is the safest way to transport, if you think in terms of the number of passengers carried versus the number of losses.
+Of course we are assuming that by the time the unmanned cars are allowed for general use, a lot of safety measures will be in place in addition to a more improved technology than today, so that the “human error” will not just be replaced by the “machine error”.
+Even if there are rare machine errors and they cause deaths or injuries, the total will be much less in numbers, in comparison to what we are seeing today.
+Therefore, I suspect that when a machine error causes accident, this will not be a cause to disallow the whole autonomous driving concept, because as a society we will see that we are still benefiting in the end, if we consider the greatly reduced death numbers.
+This is similar to flying by airplanes, where we suffer from accidents from time to time, which are almost always the fault of the equipment, rather than the highly trained pilots, but regardless, we continue to fly, as the benefits to our civilization as a whole far more overweigh the occasional, tragic losses we suffer.
+Statistically flying is the safest way to transport actually, if you think in terms of the number of passengers carried versus the losses.
 When autonomous cars arrive, even this might change.
-Transporting ourselves safely is increasingly becoming easier to achieve, as we advance our technology, means of building and manufacturing, and through experience.
-Eventually, the death and injury rates, because of transporting ourselves, will decline to very, very low rates.
-Autonomous driving is a natural and logical step toward safer transportation.
-As everything becomes more and more automated, everyday items will be more information driven than by effort.
+To be able to transport ourselves safely is becoming always easier to achieve for us, as we advance our technology, means of building and manufacturing things, and experiences, and eventually the death and injury rates because of transporting ourselves will converge to very, very low rates.
+Autonomous driving is just a natural and logical step to that, just as everything becoming more and more automated, have more information in it than effort.

 Traffic Reduction: Machines are very precise.
 They are incredibly fast in reacting too.
-Think about a highway with heavy traffic where cars stop and go… Each time a car moves, some seconds are lost between two cars.
-Multiply this by the total number of cars on the highway.
-You reach a very large number in terms of delayed traffic.
-Plus humans need a larger safety gap in between due to slower reaction time.
+Think about a highway with heavy traffic where cars stop and go… Each time a car moves, some seconds is lost between two cars.
+Multiply this by the number of all the cars on the highway.
+You reach to a very large number in terms of delayed traffic.
+Plus humans need more safety gap in between due to slower reaction time.
 With robotic cars, this inefficient process will be history.
-They will be able to react instantly to the moving traffic ahead with closer distances to each other.
-This, in effect, will create a much more efficient and continuous flow of traffic, which will increase highway capacities, even in packed situations.
+They will be able to react instantly to the moving traffic ahead with closer distances to each other, and this will create a much more efficient and continuous flow of traffic, which will increase highway capacities, even in packed situations.
 It will essentially create a “train of cars” on a highway.
-Also remember, it is not only the reaction time or shorter distance of the individual cars in question here.
-By swarm robotics concepts, these cars will also be able to communicate between themselves, and even with the surroundings, thanks to chips becoming cheaper than water and smaller than dust.
-They will very easily be placed (maybe even by spraying at some point) on every physical thing imaginable , which leads to further improvement of the communication process, increasing the safety and efficiency of driving.
-(By the way, the concept of chips making everything around us smarter and our physical world one large organism of living information, like an internet of physical things, is a very exciting and huge concept, which I also would like to write about, but let’s keep our focus on the subject here.)
+Also remember that it is not only the reaction time or shorter distance of the individual cars in question here.
+By swarm robotics concepts, these cars will also be able to communicate between themselves, and even with the surroundings, thanks to chips becoming cheaper than water and smaller than dust and they will very easily be placed (may be even by spraying at some point) on every physical thing we can think of, which leads to further improvement of the communication process, increasing the safety and efficiency of driving.
+(By the way, the chips making everything around us smarter and our physical world one large organism of living information like an internet of physical things is a very exciting and huge concept which I also would like to write about but let’s keep our focus on the subject here)

 Higher safe speeds: As the reaction times and safety of autonomous cars are far greater than humans, the speed limits will probably be increased.
 More space and easier parking: The parking process will be much easier both in terms of space and time.
-Someone who needs to find a parking place, will just be dropped off wherever he wants and his car will park itself at a location where parking space is abundant.
-This will save the passenger’s time and will also help solve parking space problems, as the car may park far away and come back when it is needed again.
+Someone who needed to find a parking place before, will just be dropped off wherever he wants and his car will park itself at a location where parking space is abundant.
+This will save the passenger’s time and will also help solve parking space problems as the car may park far away and come back when it is needed again.

 Traffic Police: There will be a dramatically reduced need for traffic police, if at all.